stuomas/disorient/README.md

 - Switch the default audio output device between headphones/speakers/theatre, for example when starting a gaming activity, or when your wireless headphones do not automatically become default when turned on (looking at you, Arctis).
 - Launch a script or an application or execute PowerShell commands.

-The first four examples are probably relevant only to a small niche, perhaps only me, but the last one might make Disorient useful even to you.

 ## Installation

 No installation required.
 Launch the executable, choose settings and forget.

 ## Usage

-Disorient accepts input from a MQTT broker or a WebSocket server.
+Input is accepted from a MQTT broker or a WebSocket server.

 In the settings tab, set up the connection to your MQTT broker or WebSocket server, or both.
 In payload mapping section, select what incoming text payload runs what function.
 More information about available functions and their arguments in [Payload mapping](#payload-mapping).

 ### Payload mapping

-Map any text coming from WebSocket or MQTT broker to a function of choice.
+Map any text coming from MQTT or WebSocket server to a function of choice.
 The function list below explains what arguments are needed.

 #### Functions